fugue-stephen/policy-as-code/README.md

 ### Compliant Code

-`Environment.lw` defines the Environment type, based on the contents of the `ENVIRONMENT` environment variable.
+`Config/Environment.lw` defines the Environment type, based on the contents of the `ENVIRONMENT` environment variable.
 Allowed values are `DEV`, `QA`, and `PROD`.
 To see the compositions compile successfully, set the environment variable and run the Makefile:

 ```
 $ ENVIRONMENT=DEV make